Skip to main content

 Staying informed and compliant with these rules will be crucial for maintaining effective fraud management and regulatory adherence.
 This article provides a simplified overview of these updates, focusing on key changes and their implications.
 For a more comprehensive understanding, inquire about the in-depth article featured in the August edition of our Compliance Update newsletter, including details on the final rule changes, adjustments from the original proposal issued in May 2023, and specific actions required.

-Additionally, Young & Associates provides a full suite of regulatory compliance consulting services tailored to meet the unique needs of your institution.
-Our offerings include ACH self-assessment reviews, compliance outsourcing, our Virtual Compliance Consultant Program, and more, designed to simplify complex regulatory requirements and allow you to focus on strategic goals.
+Young & Associates provides a full suite of regulatory compliance consulting services tailored to meet the unique needs of your institution.
+Our offerings include ACH self-assessment reviews, compliance outsourcing, our Virtual Compliance Consultant Program, and more.
+These services are designed to simplify complex regulatory requirements and allow you to focus on strategic goals.
 For more information on how we can support your institution, please contact us.

 In his article, Showalter highlights a timeless truth: employees can’t be expected to comply with laws and regulations if they haven’t been properly instructed on them.
 Training is the bedrock upon which a thriving compliance program is built, enabling institutions to manage compliance risks effectively.
 With over 20 years of experience transitioning into a new compliance management model, Showalter emphasizes pushing responsibility and involvement down to the front lines, making well-versed employees essential for success.